tsujamin/digi-approval/design/design.md

 # Risk Management #

+At this stage, the output is a proof of concept leading to an outcome of informed decision making.

-## Risks to successful delivery of the outcomes ##
+## Present Risks ##

-What could go wrong?
+The risks to the initial outcome are limited:

+**Risks:**

++ **Unexpected difficulty of technical component leading to unsatisfactory POC**
-+ Unexpected difficulty.
-Very likely to occur at various points throughout project.
+    + *Likelihood*: Very likely to occur at various points throughout project.
+    + *Severity*: Potentially severe.
+    + *Evaluation*: Requires action.
+See below.

++ **Scope creep/change**
-+ Scope creep/change - mitigated by signed scope document.
+    + This has been effectively mitigated by the signed scope document, and requires no further action.

-## Risks arising from the outcomes ##

-The project poses low risk to TAMS.
++ **Conflict in requirements/direction from stakeholders** TODO
+    + TAMS/community groups pushing in different directions due to different foci, pain points.
+    + Reasonably likely in feedback stage.
+    + Ultimately a governance issue?

++ **DigiACTive team newness/inexperience leading to poor performance** ...
+    + *Likelihood*: Moderate.
+    + *Severity*: Potentially severe.

+### Management Plan: unexpected technical difficulty ###

+### Management Plan: DigiACTive team ###

+## Avoided Risks/Out of scope risks ##
+Should the go-ahead be given after the conclusion of the PoC for scoping, development and deployment of a final system, the risks would need to be reassessed.
+However, as it stands, the project poses low risk to TAMS:

 + **The output is a proof of concept that is not publicly accessible.** This closes off a large range of risks:
    + No confidential user data can be lost or stolen as no confidential user data will enter the system.